wyattscarpenter/guide-to-c/readme.txt

 Array access, "x[49]" is defined as "*(x+49)".

 By convention, there is a special address, 0, at which nothing can be stored.
-If you wish to indicate that an address does not indicate any valid value, you may set it to 0.
+If you wish to indicate that an address does not indicate any valid value, you may set the address to 0.
 The address is then known as a "null pointer" ("null" means 0).

 Humorously, the "0" I just described here is not always numerically the value 0 (machines are wacky, yo), but the C standard specifies that "x=0" will always set the address of x to the aforementioned special value, so you don't have to worry about this distinction.
 Everywhere else in this document and in C, 0 will be 0 as you expect.